bluffingo/OpenSB/README.md

 1. Run `composer update` from the terminal.
 1. Copy `config.sample.php`, rename it to `config.php` and fill in your database credentials.
 1. Import the database dump found in `sql/` into the database you want to use.
-1. Either run the `compile-scss-sassc` or `compile-scss-pscss` script available in the tools directory to generate CSS.
+1. Either run the `compile-scss-sassc` or `compile-scss-dartsass` script available in the tools directory to generate CSS.
+This will be a bit more complicated for Windows 7 users.
 1. (Optional for Discord webhook functionality) Enable the cURL module in PHP.

 ### Production specific